giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

 __Note__: Overall, it adapts the chart to make sure the app works with the customer’s custom configurations and plugins.

-### Installing your own App Catalog
+### Installing your own app catalog

-It’s possible to create your own App Catalog.
+It’s possible to create your own `App Catalog`.
 This is useful if you want to create a set of apps available to your company.
 Currently, this functionality is only available through direct access to the Giant Swarm platform API.
 You can request access from your account engineer.
-Prerequisite for this is a standard Helm chart repository.
+Prerequisite for this is a standard `Helm` chart repository.
 It should be served through HTTP and accessible to the management cluster and your workload clusters.

 ### How interact with the Giant Swarm app platform